Itinerary - Kazakhstan 360°: Almaty, Turkestan and the Mangystau Desert in 4x4

 Check-in: Our adventure begins in Almaty

 Our adventure begins in the most populous city and, until 1977, the capital of Kazakhstan.
-After the entry formalities, we are ready to immerse ourselves in the local culture with a tour that touches the symbolic places: the Ascension Cathedral , completed in 1907, with its 56 meters is the second tallest wooden building in the world and the only building in Almaty that remained intact following the devastating earthquake of 1911.
-Visit to the Park of the 28 Panfilov Guards, the Republic Square and the Museum of National Musical Instruments .
-The museum collection features over 1000 objects, including rare finds dating back to the 17th century.
-There are a total of 60 types of national instruments: kobyz, dombyra, syldyrmak, etc.
+We immerse ourselves in the local culture with a tour that touches the symbolic places: the Ascension Cathedral , completed in 1907, with its 56 meters, it is the second tallest wooden building in the world and the only building in Almaty that remained intact following the devastating earthquake of 1911.
+Then we'll visit the Park of the 28 Panfilov Guards, the Republic Square and the Museum of National Musical Instruments .
+Over 1000 objects are featured in the museum's collection, including rare finds dating back to the 17th century.

-You can't miss a visit to the Green Bazaar , the oldest and largest market in Kazakhstan where you can find and try typical products of the country, such as fresh camel milk.
-At sunset we could take a cable car up the Kok Tobe hill to admire the city from above and the majestic mountains that frame it.
-Dinner and evening in a local restaurant to taste traditional first courses.
+Later we'll make our must-visit to the Green Bazaar , the oldest and largest market in Kazakhstan where you can find and try local products of the country, such as fresh camel milk.
+At sunset we take a cable car up the Kok Tobe hill to admire the city from above and the majestic mountains that frame it before tasting local dishes at dinner in a local restaurant.

 Not included: transfer from airport to hotel and meals and drinks